 7 – Bus Behaviour/Expectations

 Our busses are at capacity.
 Therefore students are to travel on assigned buses only to and from their home(s).
 Trips to downtown are only allowed for those students who live in that area.
 Other students are expected to take the transit bus.
-Parents must contact the school principal to arrange any alternative bus routes for their son or daughter.
-A student may be denied the privilege of using school buses for any unsafe behaviour on the bus, for refusing to cooperate with the driver, or for failing to give his/her name on request.
-Any problems arising from school bus use will be referred to the administration.
+Parents must contact the school principal to inquire about alternative bus routes for their child.
+A student may be denied the privilege of using school buses for any behaviour that contravenes the code of conduct.
+Any problems arising from school bus use may be referred to the administration.

 8 – Local Transit Tickets